luke-o-brien/Project-3-MERN-Backend/README.md

 schema.plugin(uniqueValidator)

 ```
-Our User Model included the ability to hash a user's password for security as well as hide it from being returned in calls to the api endpoint.
-We implemented this using the bcrypt library and the Mongoose Hidden functionality.
+Our User Model included the ability to hash a user's password for security as well as hide it from being returned in calls to the API endpoint.
+We implemented this using the bcrypt library and the Mongoose hidden functionality.
 To ensure that we did not get duplicate accounts and that users were signing up with valid emails we used the validator library and Mongoose unique validator.

 <div id='Technologies-used'></div>